-An extended opportunity for students and faculty to examine current issues or specialized topics related to publication at an upper level of study (appropriate for junior or senior academic experience).
+An opportunity for students and faculty to examine current issues or specialized topics within the discipline at an upper level of study (appropriate for junior or senior academic experience).
 Topics will be determined by the department.
-Class will meet 45 hours.
+Class will meet 15 hours for each hour of cred offered.
 Repeatable for different topics.